reannab16/frontend-take-home-task/server/README.md

 ## Setup

+1. Make sure you have the latest Node version installed on your machine
-1. Navigate to the server directory.
+2. Navigate to the server directory.
-2. Run the following commands to set up and start the server:
+3. Run the following commands to set up and start the server:

 ```shell
 npm install     # Installs dependencies